NVIDIA/aistore/docs/lifecycle_node.md

 The batch executes as one coordinated operation.
 Each lifecycle phase updates the cluster map once for the entire batch.
-When rebalance is required, the cluster performs one RMD increment and starts one global rebalance, regardless of how many nodes you name:
+When rebalance is required, the cluster performs one RMD increment and starts one global rebalance, regardless of how many nodes you specify:

 ```console
 $ ais cluster add-remove-nodes start-maintenance <TAB-TAB>